ksun4176/GuildBuild_Discord/api/README.md

   - GET: Retrieve one server
   - PUT: Update the server
   - DELETE: Deactivate the server
-- /servers/{serverId}/games
-  - links up to the /games route with some serverId checking
 - /servers/{serverId}/guilds
   - Data structure:
     - gameId: ID of game this guild is for